aridlehoover/hexagon/README.md

 1. Domain logic should not reference anything outside the domain.
 2. Adapters that satisfy a port's interface may be injected into the domain objects, allowing the domain to interact with them.
 3. Use cases should be initialized with entities, not raw parameters.
 Passing raw parameters to a use case significantly increases complexity.
+4. Repositories are what Bob Martin called Entity Gateways.
+They should sit atop a database driver that provides all of the database primitives.
+So, create, read, update, delete should NOT be the interface inside the repository.
+The driver should implement those commands.
+The Repository should combine them into higher order commands:

+  * UserRepository#find_where(params)
+  * NetworkRepository#find_with_alerts_by_client_count
+  * OrganizationRepository#find_all_by_name

 ## Interesting Code

 1. The entity base class dynamically loads data from a hash into an entity with attr_accessors.
+It also has a method to access all of the "attributes" by introspecting the instance variables.
 2. The validations module started off as a case statement with hard coded conditionals.
 I refactored it using Industrialist so that it can be extended by adding additional validator classes, without modifying the module itself.
+3. The InMemoryStore keeps everything in a class instance variable named @store, which contains a hash for each class of data in the store, each with it's own list of entities and id space.

 ## Open Questions